gov-cy/staging-govcy-design-system-docs/src/styles/layout.md

 ---
 title: "Layout"
 date: 2022-02-01 00:00:05Z
+description: "Use these one of the page layouts for content that resides inside the `<main>` section."
 ---

 Use these layouts for content that resides inside the `<main>` element of the [page template](../../getting-started/page-template).
 The screenshot below shows a representation of the area which the layouts apply to.